 |Master of Divinity||78 x 1.5 = 117 semester credits|

 Treatment of Special Academic Course Situations

 Term.
-The financial aid office evaluates Satisfactory Academic Progress (SAP) at the end of each regular quarter or semester.
+The financial aid office evaluates Satisfactory Academic Progress (SAP) at the end of each regular semester.
 All terms of enrollment are counted for SAP, including terms in which a student did not receive financial aid.
-Courses taken during Interim are evaluated as part of spring semester
+Courses taken during Interim are evaluated as part of spring semester.